omniti-labs/mimeo/doc/mimeo.md

  * p_dblink_id is the data_source_id from the dblink_mapping table for where the source table is located.
  * p_boundary, an optional argument, is a boundary value to prevent records being missed at the upper boundary of the batch.
 Set this to a value that will ensure all inserts will have finished for that time period when the replication runs.
 Default is 10 minutes which means the destination will always be 10 minutes behind the source but that also means that all inserts on the source will have finished by the time 10 minutes has passed.
  * p_dest_table, an optional argument,  is to set a custom destination table.
 Be sure to schema qualify it if needed.
  * p_pulldata, an optional argument, allows you to control if data is pulled as part of the setup.
-Set to 'false' to configure replication with no intial data.
+Set to 'false' to configure replication with no initial data.

 *inserter_destroyer(p_dest_table text, p_archive_option text)*
  * Function to automatically remove an inserter replication table from the destination.